 Many dogs can be trained to provide support to both their owners and others.

 Providing comfort, confidence and support for those who need and may benefit from it.

 It is well documented that some people diagnosed with a range of mental health,

 emotional health and physical problems benefit from interaction or

 even just the presence of a well-trained dog.
-Sometimes the patient gains even more
+People can gain even more

-from interaction in specific ways – for example playing constructive games with the dog,
+from canine interaction in specific ways – for example playing constructive games with the dog,

 Suitable Dogs and Handlers

 Training for any role should start as soon as possible.

 Dogs will normally be a minimum of 18 months of age (or full maturity)